TriggerReactor/TriggerReactor/CONTRIBUTING.md

 * Please update Wiki as necessary.

 ## FINALLY
-Even if you think your contribution is small compared to others, it's still a contribution.
-So please don't hesitate to put your name on the plugin.yml.
+Even if you think your contribution is small compared to others, it's still a contribution, so please don't hesitate to add your name to plugin.yml.
 You are **highly encouraged** by me to do so.
-I usually put them myself too, but you are always welcome to be part of it if you have done anything to contribute to make TR even better.
+I usually add them myself too, but you are always welcome to be part of it if you have done anything to contribute to make TR even better.